-- 1. All Clothing Construction Exhibits will be judged at Fashion Revue.
+- All Clothing Construction Exhibits will be judged at Fashion Revue.
 Watch carefully for this date.
 4-H and FFA Members, leaders and parents are responsible for getting items there to be judged. - 2.
 Members who wish to participate in Fashion Revue Constructed Garments Revue must pre-enter in Fashion Revue and follow that department's listed rules. - 3.
-All work exhibited must be the product of the current year. - 4.
-Club members may make no more than 5 entries in their age class plus 1 educational notebook. - 5.
-Exhibits may consist of an article, garment or outfit constructed or an educational exhibit prepared by the 4-H or FFA Member. - 6.
-Garments may be worn before exhibited but, if so, must be carefully laundered or cleaned before being exhibited. - Labels: Must be typewritten or printed on 3" x 21⁄2 " piece of cloth attached on the inside of garment, back of neck, center back of waistband, or left end of apron band.
-Label must contain: Name, Class, and Club. - 8.
+All work exhibited must be the product of the current year.
+Duplicate Rule - 4.
+All work exhibited must be displayed at the current Butler County Fair and checked in at the respective time. - 5.
+Club members may make no more than 5 entries in their age class plus 1 educational notebook. - 6.
+Exhibits may consist of an article, garment or outfit constructed or an educational exhibit prepared by the 4-H or FFA Member. - 7.
+Garments may be worn before exhibited but, if so, must be carefully laundered or cleaned before being exhibited. - 8.
+Labels: Must be typewritten or printed on 3" x 21⁄2 " piece of cloth attached on the inside of garment, back of neck, center back of waistband, or left end of apron band.
+Label must contain: Name, Class, and Club. - 9.
 The exhibitor may attach any information which would be helpful for the judge to know.
-Members can also bring a photo of themselves in the outfit for display at the fair. - 9.
+Members can also bring a photo of themselves in the outfit for display at the fair. - 10.
 Items may be entered in the State Fair (4-H Division Only) if garment receives a purple ribbon.
-(If classes are available at State Fair and 4-H age requirement is met.) - 10.
-Educational Exhibits will be judged with other Clothing Construction entries at Fashion Revue and must be checked-in and displayed with the other Clothing at the fair. - 11.
+(If classes are available at State Fair and 4-H age requirement is met.) - 11.
+Educational Exhibits will be judged with other Clothing Construction entries at Fashion Revue and must be checked-in and displayed with the other Clothing at the fair. - 12.
 If you are participating in Fashion Revue Constructed Garment, refer to the rules found in Fashion Revue.